gleechi/gleechi.github.io/pages/knowledge/grasp_baking.md

 {% include important.html content="If any of these inputs changes, the object needs to be rebaked." %}

+{% include tip.html content="For VR applications where humanoid hands are used, we have turned off the grasp baking step so that the baking process only include shape baking.
+As a result, the shape baking result will not be affected if you change 3D rig and 3D mesh of the hand." %}

 The final baking is encoded in each deployed plugin version.
 This means that each plugin will be baked project-dependently, i.e. you can use a plugin that has been built for a project A for a project B, but for all objects in project B that have not also been baked in project A, you will not get natural grasps.

 <!--